Elastic curves and phase transitions: Preliminaries and main results

 By using Theorem \ref{thmmain1}, we also obtain more qualitative properties of global minimizers for small $\varepsilon$.
-From our viewpoint, the case that a boundary angle is $0$ or $\pi$ is critical in a sense.
+From our viewpoint, the case of boundary angle $0$ or $\pi$ is critical in a sense.
 In this paper, we often assume the following {\em generic angle condition}:

 Now we give a statement on qualitative properties.
 We define an {\em inflection point} of a solution curve as a point (except the endpoints) where the sign of the curvature changes.
 This is well-defined since the curvature of any non-straight solution curve is represented by a nonzero elliptic function (see Proposition \ref{propelasticasolution}).
 For convenience sake we define that the straight line has no inflection point.